purescript-contrib/purescript-react/docs/React.md

 data ReactState :: # ! -> * -> !
 ```

+This effect indicates that a computation may read or write the component state.

 #### `ReactProps`

 ``` purescript
 data ReactProps :: * -> !
 ```

+This effect indicates that a computation may read the component props.

 #### `ReactRefs`